gunthercox/ChatterBot/docs/examples.rst

 Examples
 ========

-Several simple examples are available to help you get started with ChatterBot.
+The following examples are available to help you get started with ChatterBot.
-Even more examples can be found in the `examples` directory in on GitHub: https://github.com/gunthercox/ChatterBot/tree/master/examples

 Simple Example
 ==============